organisciak/dissertation/document/5_design_objective.md

 [^Previously]: The role and value of crowdsourcing for information retrieval evaluation was discussed at length in the previous chapter.
   For brevity, it is only lightly recalled here.

-Continuing from the previous chapter's look at contribution behaviours and post-collection indicators of quality for relevance judgments, this chapter judges the effects of collection-design manipulations, starting again with information retrieval relevance judgments as a experimental setting on which to compare these manipulations.
+Continuing from the previous chapter's look at contribution behaviours and post-collection indicators of quality for relevance judgments, this chapter judges the effects of collection-time design manipulations[^order], starting again with information retrieval relevance judgments as a experimental setting on which to compare these manipulations.
 In this experiment, judgments are collected for image retrieval results.

+[^order]: One may wonder about the order of chapters, from focusing on post-collection to collection-time.
+The reason is that the preceding post-collection modeling work motivates approaches seen in this chapter.

 ### Data